root-project/root/tree/ntuple/v7/doc/specifications.md

 There is currently no further epoch foreseen.

 _Major_: an increment of the major version indicates forward-incompatible changes.
+A forward-incompatible change is known to break reading in previous software versions that do not support that feature.
 The use of new, forward-incompatible features must be indicated in the feature flag in the header (see below).
 For the RNTuple pre-release (epoch == 0), the major version is the release candidate number.

 _Minor_: an increment of the minor version indicates new, optional format features.
+Such optional features, although unknown to previous software versions, won't prevent those software versions from properly reading the file.
-That is, old readers will safely ignore these features.
+Old readers will safely ignore these features.

 _Patch_: an increment of the patch version indicates backported features from newer format versions.
 The backported features may correspond to a major or a minor release.